Community Partner Application

-- Does the SDP focus specific action on a clearly identified need in the community (that is not being fully met at the present time) and directly relates to the community partner’s (CP) mission?
+- Does the Community Partnership Program (CPP) focus specific action on a clearly identified need in the community (that is not being fully met at the present time) and directly relates to the community partner’s (CP) mission?

-- Is the SDP manageable in terms of cost, time, capabilities of available personnel and desired volunteer skills?
+- Is the CPP manageable in terms of cost, time, capabilities of available personnel and desired volunteer skills?

 - Is the CP familiar with the University of Utah’s academic calendar and ready to anticipate a decrease in volunteer engagement during school break and exam periods?

-- Does CP provide volunteers with an opportunity to carry out significant tasks and to engage in meaningful work?
+- Does the CPP provide volunteers with an opportunity to carry out significant tasks and to engage in meaningful work?

-- Does the CP provide community impact metrics each year?
+- Will the CP provide community impact metrics each year?

-- Does the CP meet with the BC team at least three times per year to create and review the Community Partner Agreement?
+- Will the CP meet with the BC team at least three times per year to create and review the Community Partner Agreement?

-- Does the CP comply with risk and liability standards and assure safety of all volunteers.
+- Will the CP comply with risk and liability standards and assure safety of all volunteers?